nimaka-BootCamp/IT-115-Group-Project-Team-4/README.md

                                           Thursday and Friday: All day, except the time that we meet for class.

 Olena - Head of Market Research - yarinna505@gmail.com  best meeting times:  Monday all day, Tuesday, Wednesday, Thursday, Saturday and Sunday before 4pm, Friday not available
+Justin - Availbility: Mon-Friday Mornings from 10am-12pm and evenings from 6pm-10pm.
+My schedule is pretty flexible.